medspacy/medspacy/windows_and_quickumls.md

 # Overview
 [QuickUMLS](https://github.com/Georgetown-IR-Lab/QuickUMLS) is a fast method for extracting UMLS concepts from text.
-Our group has worked to make updates to QuickUMLS and some of its methods to ensure that it builds on Windows and works nicely with the other medspaCy components.
+Our group has worked to make updates to [our fork of QuickUMLS](https://github.com/medspacy/QuickUMLS) and some of its methods to ensure that it builds on Windows and works nicely with the other medspaCy components.

 # Requirements
 On Windows, these instructions require the following: